Inserting, Updating and Deleting Data

 statement.

-Here you need to specify which table, which columns and which rows to update:
+Here you need to specify the table, the columns and the rows to update.

 update task